-How long to broil?
+How long does broiled trout take to cook?
 Well, that’s a bit of voodoo.
 I generally like 4 minutes for a typical trout fillet of about 1/2 inch thick.
 But that’s my broiler.
 Broiling is not an exact science, and you need to watch it, and, in many ovens, rotate the broiling pan midway through.
 Most broilers throw off heat unevenly, especially gas broilers.

 Your fish is ready when it flakes all the way through.
 If you’ve basted it with butter, normally this is the point when the butter browns.

 Now, how to get it off the broiling pan?
 Two large spatulas.
 I have a pair of long, “short order cook” spatulas that I use, one in each hand, to carefully lift the fish from the broiling pan to a nearby platter.
 You don’t have to do this, but it looks pretty, as you can see from the pictures.
 And if you get a crack in the fillet?
 Cover it with whatever you are serving the trout with.

 On to that.
 You will see an array of mysterious and wonderful things with this broiled trout.
 In this case, it’s lovage leaves, preserved mushrooms, preserved rowan berries, pickled mustard seeds, pickled angelica stalks, angelica oil and black pepper.

 Esoteric, I know.
 But you should get the picture of what you’re looking for: Tart, bright acidic flavors to balance the rich, fatty trout.
 Something herby, and something else full of savory umami — in this case the preserved lobster mushrooms, but it could be sauteed mushrooms, grated cheese, shellfish like clams, oysters or mussels, or hell, even some fresh tomatoes.